 - bridge continents

 Jeep Whole Again Super Bowl Commercial (2013)

 This commercial speaks to the soldier who is away servicing his country.
-Oprah uses rich language to tell the soldier that he is missed and his family is waiting.
+Oprah speaks of a soldier.
+His family misses him.
 Here are a few of the phrases:

 Evony: The King’s Return Battle of Evony